 Venczel, L.V., M. Arrowood, M. Hurd, and M.D.
 Sobsey, 1997, “Inactivation of Cryptosporidium parvum Oocysts and Clostridium perfringens Spores by a Mixed-Oxidant Disinfectant and by Free Chlorine”, Appl.
 Environ.
 Microbiol., 63(4):1598-1601.

-Craig Milroy is involved with electrochemical cell design, water treatment process engineering and oxidant speciation studies at MIOX Corporation.
+About the author Craig Milroy is involved with electrochemical cell design, water treatment process engineering and oxidant speciation studies at MIOX Corporation.
 He received a Master’s Degree in civil and environmental engineering and a Master’s Degree in public health from the University of California-Berkeley.
 Milroy spent seven years in Brazil working as an engineer and epidemiologist/statistician with the Federal University of Brazil, Instituto Oswaldo Cruz, Centers for Disease Control and Prevention, Pan American Health Organization and several CH2M Hill engineering consortia.

-MIOX Corporation, based in Albuquerque, NM, is focused on solving one of the world’s most pressing issues: the need for affordable, safe and healthy water.
+About MIOX Corporation MIOX Corporation, based in Albuquerque, NM, is focused on solving one of the world’s most pressing issues: the need for affordable, safe and healthy water.
 MIOX’s patented water disinfection technology replaces the need to purchase, transport and store dangerous chemicals.
 The company donated the Brine Pump Systems (BPS™) to the Rwanda effort.
 Their products are used in over 30 countries and in hundreds of communities across the US for public drinking water systems, water reuse projects and a variety of commercial and industrial applications.
 More information is available at www.miox.com.

 # # #